OpenEnergyPlatform/open-MaStR/docs/getting_started.rst

       df = pd.read_sql(sql=table, con=db.engine)

 The tables that exist in the database are listed below.
-Their relations can be found in :ref:`Data Description <Data Description>`
+Their relations can be found in the chapter :ref:`Data Description <Data Description>`

 .. list-table:: Tables in the sqlite database
   :widths: 5